 Now that we've seen the worst calculus has to dole out, there are a couple more concepts we need to understand before we can declare ourselves masters of the calculus circus.
 The first we already know from second grade.
 No, we're not talking about delicious peanut butter and potato chip sandwiches.
 We are talking about patterns.

 In calculus, we're going to practice our pattern-finding on lists of numbers, also known as sequences.
-We will see that we already know a good deal about sequences, and we will learn some neat tricks to impress our friends with, sort of like balancing a baseball bat on our chin while singing our ABC's.
+We'll see that we already know a good deal about sequences, and we'll learn some neat tricks to impress our friends with, sort of like balancing a baseball bat on our chin while singing our ABC's.
 We can also look for patterns in sets, functions, and the real world, but sequences of numbers are a nice place to start.